 I work at a discounted hourly rate for good causes/registered charities and small local community groups.

-Once the project is complete, I will send you an invoice.
-Please supply me with the name and address of whom to send the invoice (and a PO number if required) at the outset of the project.
-Invoice terms are 30 days.
-I am not VAT registered.
-For new clients requiring large print jobs I will require the print costs to be paid prior to printing.
+Please supply me with the name and address of whom to send the final invoice (and a PO number if required) at the outset of the project.

 supplying content for your project